 The statutory time limit allowed for us to issue a counter notice under Section 81 to any demolition works is 6 weeks.

 If you intend to carry out demolition works and are unsure if notification will be required in your particular circumstance, please contact Building Control on the details below.
 You should also note that if you intend to demolish a dwelling, you may need to obtain planning consent.
-Please see Guidance on Demolitions Building Act 1984 Sections 80-83

 Building Control Officers are responsible for ensuring that people carrying out demolition work take the necessary action in relation to health and safety.
 They may impose requirements on the way in which the demolition work is carried out.
-If you wish to contact a specific Building Control officer, see contact Building Control.